Meta House has been helping women overcome alcohol and drug addiction since 1963.

 “Our Home Foundation, Inc.” was born in Milwaukee, WI to create a place where women who struggled with a dependence to alcohol could be treated instead of being sent to jail.
 A home was established at 2843 W. State St. with room to help seven women recover from alcoholism.
 The house originally belonged to Mrs. Meta Orth and quickly became known among its residents as “Meta’s House.”
 The organization officially adopted the “Meta House” name in 2000.
 Since its establishment in the early sixties, Meta House has celebrated many remarkable accomplishments.

 Meta House moves to two side by side homes on N. Farwell Ave. and gains space for 11 clients.
-Treatment begins to address a variety of substance abuse issues.
+Treatment begins to address several aspects of substance use disorders.

-Meta House adds another facility (on N. Maryland Ave.) and 9 more beds to its resources.
+Meta House adds another facility (on N. Maryland Ave.) and eight more beds to its resources.